 - Neurological Problems: Neurological problems can cause insomnia.
 Some neurological disorders linked to sleep problems include central sleep apnea, circadian rhythm disorders, fatal familial insomnia, parasomnias, REM sleep behavior disorder, and epilepsy.
 If you have a neurological condition impacting your sleep, consult your doctor or a sleep specialist to find an appropriate treatment to help you rest better.

 A mattress may also help or worsen insomnia.
 If your bed is not comfortable or supportive, this could make it harder for you to sleep well.
 You should find a mattress that complements you and your sleep style.
 You need to consider factors such as your sleep position, preferences, comfort needs, and body type.
-The right mattress could help alleviate insomnia.
+Explore our top picks for the best mattresses for insomnia to find a mattress that might improve your sleep quality.

 Can COVID Cause Insomnia?